mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 ## Using Other Animation Libraries

-Using Svelte is enough for most things but sometimes you need a professional instead of a generalist and you can reach for animation libraries such as [Anime.js](https://animejs.com/), [GSAP](https://greensock.com/gsap/) or [Motion One](https://motion.dev/) that have features like timelines to coordinate animations or you want to use some feature.
+Using Svelte is enough for most things but sometimes you need a specialist instead of a generalist and you can reach for animation libraries such as [Anime.js](https://animejs.com/), [GSAP](https://greensock.com/gsap/) or [Motion One](https://motion.dev/) that have features like timelines to coordinate animations.

 So far you have seen what a powerful combination `crossfade` and `flip` make but they have their drawbacks like not working great on elements that are rotated and `flip` can't be used outside an each block.